Optimal Provable Robustness of Quantum Classification via Quantum Hypothesis Testing: Results

+which inherits the tightness properties of the fidelity bound~\eqref{eq:robustness_bound_fidelity}.
+In contrast to the pure state case, here it is less straight forward to obtain a robustness bound in terms of trace distance.
+However, we can still build on Lemma~\ref{lem:pure_state_bound} and the trace distance bound for pure states~\eqref{eq:trace_bound_pure} to obtain a sufficient robustness condition.
+Namely, when assuming that the benign state is pure, but the adversarial state is allowed to be mixed we have the following result. \begin{cor}[Pure Benign \& Mixed Adversarial States] Let $\sigma,\,\rho\in\cS(\cH)$ and suppose that $\sigma = \ketbra{\psi_\sigma}{\psi_\sigma}$ is pure.
+Let $\cA$ be a quantum classifier and suppose that for $k_{\mathrm{A}}\in\cC$ and $p_{\mathrm{A}},\,p_{\mathrm{B}}\in[0,\,1]$, we have $k_{\mathrm{A}} = \cA(\sigma)$ and suppose that the score function $\y$ satisfies~\eqref{eq:class_probs}.
+Then, it is guaranteed that $\cA(\rho)=\cA(\sigma)$ for any $\rho$ with

-Intuitively, condition \eqref{robustcondition:puremixed} is derived by noting that any convex mixture of robust pure states must also be robust, thus membership of the set of mixed states enclosed by the convex hull of robust pure states (certified by Corollary \ref{cor:pure_states_robustness}) is a natural sufficient condition for robustness.
-As such, the corresponding robustness radius in condition \eqref{robustcondition:puremixed} is obtained by lower-bounding, with triangle inequalities, the radius of the maximal sphere centered at $\sigma$ within the convex hull.
-However, the generalization from Corollary \ref{cor:pure_states_robustness} to Corollary \ref{cor:pure_benign_mixed_adversarial}, mediated by the above geometrical argument, results in a sacrifice of tightness.
+where $ \delta(p_{\mathrm{A}},\,p_{\mathrm{B}}) =[\frac{1}{2}\left(1-g(p_{\mathrm{A}}, p_{\mathrm{B}})\right)]^\frac{1}{2}. $ \end{cor} We refer the reader to supplementary note 4 for a detailed proof of this result.
+Intuitively, condition \eqref{robustcondition:puremixed} is derived by noting that any convex mixture of robust pure states must also be robust, thus membership of the set of mixed states enclosed by the convex hull of robust pure states (certified by {equation~\eqref{eq:trace_bound_pure}} is a natural sufficient condition for robustness.
+As such, the corresponding robustness radius in condition~\eqref{robustcondition:puremixed} is obtained by lower-bounding, with triangle inequalities, the radius of the maximal sphere centered at $\sigma$ within the convex hull.
+However, the generalization from Lemma~\ref{lem:pure_state_bound} and equation~\eqref{eq:trace_bound_pure} to Corollary \ref{cor:trace_bound_pure_mixed}, mediated by the above geometrical argument, results in a sacrifice of tightness.
 How or to what extent such loosening of the explicit bound in the cases of mixed states may be avoided or ameliorated remains an open question.
-In the following, we compare both explicit bounds from QHT with a robustness condition derived from an entirely different technique.
+In the following, we compare the trace distance bounds from QHT with a robustness condition derived from an entirely different technique.